calvin123xu/discogs-vi-dataset/README.md

 python discogs_vi_yt/audio_download_yt/download_missing_version_youtube_urls.py Discogs-VI-20240701.jsonl.youtube_query_matched music_dir/
 ```

 **NOTE**: We recommend parallelizing this operation because there are many audio files using `utilities/shuffle_and_split.sh`.
 However, if you use too many parallel processes you may get banned from YouTube.
 We experimented with 2-20 processes.
-After 10 processes we got banned a few times.
+Using more than 10 processes got us banned a few times.
 In that case, you should stop downloading and wait a couple of days before trying again.

 ```bash
 utilities/shuffle_and_split.sh Discogs-VI-YT-20240701.jsonl 16